Best I Can (Queensrÿche song)

-"Best I Can" is a song by American heavy metal band Queensrÿche, released in December 1990 as the second single from their fourth studio album, Empire.
+"Best I Can" is a song by American progressive metal band Queensrÿche, released in June 1991 as the third single from their fourth studio album, Empire.

 Background

 In a November 2010 interview with Get Ready To Rock, front man Geoff Tate said of this uptempo track:

 "It was a situation of us writing about handicapped people and their determination to reach their goals.
 A lot of people really embraced that song, people with serious disadvantages, and we are happy about that as it was a rallying song to get behind of and kind of inspired them to seek their goals and move in the right direction."